learn-academy-2021-delta/cat-tinder-frontend-plenty-o-fish/README.md

 <!-- As a user, I can see a page featuring all the information for one cat

 As a user, I can click on a cat name and be taken to a page that shows me all the information about that cat -->

+As a user, I can fill out a form to add a new cat

+As a developer, I can store the cat object in state

+As a developer, I can pass the cat object to App.js on submit and see the cat object logged in the console

+As a developer, I have test coverage on my new page

+As a user, I can be routed to the index page after I submit the new cat form